preames/public-notes/riscv/vector-idioms.rst

 A vector compress operation returns a vector where every element in the source appears at most once, a location at or strictly less than it's position in the original vector.
 Elements can be discarded.
 See the `vcompress` instruction definition in the ISA manual.

-vcompress scales better with LMUL than a general vrgather, and at least the SpaceMit X60, has higher throughput even at m1.
+vcompress scales better with LMUL than a general vrgather.vv, and at least the SpaceMit X60, has higher throughput even at m1.
 It also has the advantage of requiring smaller vector constants at one bit per element as opposed to vrgather which is a minimum of 8 bits per element.
 The downside to using vcompress is that we can't fold a vselect into it, as there is no masked vcompress variant.
 This can cause increased register pressure in some cases.

 Note that there are many sub-cases which can be more efficiently lowered.
 Examples: